 - Establish an appropriate governance regime, driven by a fit-for-purpose ‘Master PMO’ at portfolio level

-- Implement meaningful MI that can be trusted to drive rational decision making
+- Implement meaningful management information that can be trusted to drive rational decision making

 - Ensure you have a culture of holding programme sponsors and managers to account for their programmes.

-So, if some of these themes resonate with you, but aren’t reflected in the way your organisation plans change, you need to do something about it.
+So, if some of these themes resonate with you, but aren’t reflected in the way your organisation plans change, you should do something about it.